-HCG, or human chorionic gonadotropin, is a hormone present at high levels in early pregnancy.
+The hormone hCG, or human chorionic gonadotropin, is present at high levels in early pregnancy.

 His diet consisted of two main components: